Atomoxide/53001-Project/README.md

 * The script contains **MySQL code for all tables and triggers**

 ### Table: Product, Product_variant, Product_stock, Stock
-* Product table keep track of each product and its brand, retailer, manufacturer, and category.
+* Product table keeps track of each product and its brand, retailer, manufacturer, and category.
 The product_id is shared with corresponding fields in RedisDB and MongoDB.
 * product_variant store the variant of a product, such as color, size, etc. A variant_type field stores the description of variant (e.g. "White, XL"). product_variant_id is shared with the corresponding field in MongoDB.
 If every product must have one product variant.
 For those products that do not have customer options (color, size, etc.), a default product variant will be created.
 * product_stock is the linker table between product_variant and stock.
 * stock records the stock information of product_variant (instead of product!).
-A product variant can have multiple stock place, and a stock place can stock multiple product variants.
+A product variant can have multiple stock places, and a stock place can stock multiple product variants.

 ### Table: Category, Brand